4nakin/Growth-Hacking/growth_hacking_manifesto.md

 _Personal Note: take better notes._

-###See you all next week when I share the three magic questions that you need to keep asking yourself now, always, and forever.
+###See you all next week when I share the three magic questions you need to be asking yourself now, always, and forever.